Email Infrastructure is the technical system that lets you send emails in a way inbox providers trust.

 - IP reputation

-- Complaint ratios
+- Complaint ratio

 - Bounce percentages